 Topic: Orientation

-Infinite Continuity describes the deepest structural fact of reality in this ontology:
+Infinite Continuity describes the deepest structural fact of reality in this ontology: existence unfolds endlessly, while the nature of the field remains unchanged.

 Patterns arise.